Alex-Costea/Wiles/docs/index.md

 - `if`, `for` (including foreach functionality), `while`
 - Basic operators for arithmetics, boolean logic and comparisons
 - Functions as first-class objects using the `fun` keyword, including support for closures
-- Sum types: `type1 or type2`
+- Sum types: `type1 | type2`
 - Support for types such as: integers (`int`), decimal numbers (`decimal`), strings (`text`), booleans (`truth`), lists (`list`), hashmaps (`dict`), structs (`data`)
-- Pattern matching on types using `when` statements
 - Opt-in nullability using the `?` symbol
 - Opt-out named arguments in function calls
 - Newline as statement terminators, but no significant indentation
-- Type inference in many instances
+- Type inference
 - Type literals
 - Compile time execution

-The informal specifications can be found [here](specifications.md).
+Full tutorials on Wiles functionality can be found [here](tutorial.md).
+Note that it presupposes some level of familiarity with basic programming.

 ## Changelogs